tahsin314/My_Road_to_ROS_Setup/README.md

 rosrun usb_cam usb_cam_node
 ```

 If it does not work, check your log files.
-One of the possible reasons might be that the default `yuyv` might not be not supported or has higher bitrate requirement compared to the USB port your device is connected to.
+One of the possible reasons might be that the default `yuyv` pixel format is not supported or has higher bitrate requirement compared to the USB port your device is connected to.
 You can change it to `mjpeg` by executing the following command:

 ```
 rosparam set /usb_cam/pixel_format mjpeg